folio-org/raml-module-builder/README.md

 The RMB can receive parameters of different types.
 Modules can declare a query parameter and receive it as a string parameter in the generated API functions.

 The RMB exposes an easy way to query, using CQL (https://github.com/folio-org/cql2pgjson-java).
-This enables a seamless integration from the query parameters to a prepared where clause to query with.
+This enables a seamless integration from the query parameters to a prepared "where" clause to query with.

 ```java
 //create object on table.field